MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 ### Users on the API

+The User APIs exist principally to facilitate user authentication with the DeployR server.
+Additionally, the `/r/user/autosave` call can be used to enable or disable autosave semantics on persistent projects for the duration of the users HTTP session.

 **Authenticated Users**

 One of the first steps for most typical applications using this API is to provide a mechanism for users to authenticate with the DeployR server by signing-in and signing-out of the application.